robinhood/thorn/docs/userguide/events.rst

 --------------

-To be able to provide a URL reference back to your model object the event needs to know how to call :func:`django.core.urlresolvers.reverse` (or equivalent in your web framework) and what arguments to use.
+To be able to provide a URL reference back to your model object the event needs to know how to call :func:`django.urls.reverse` (or equivalent in your web framework) and what arguments to use.

 A best practice when writing Django apps is to always add a